torvista/Zen_Cart-Structured_Data/README.md

 By default they are left unpopulated so Google Rich Results will remind you they are missing.

+### WEIGHT
+In the script there is a default weight constant which will be used if a product has no weight defined/wieght is zero.
+Edit this to your needs.
+    define('PLUGIN_SDATA_DEFAULT_WEIGHT', '0.3'); // fallback weight if product weight in database is not set

 ### Google Product Category
 Taxonomy here; https://support.google.com/merchants/answer/6324436?hl=en
 If all your products belong to the same cateory, there is no need to add another column to the products table: in the script, set PLUGIN_SDATA_GOOGLE_PRODUCT_CATEGORY to your category.